Looking To Participate In The Real Estate Market To Earn Solid Returns On Your Hard Earned Dollars?

 Interested In Learning More?
 Submit Your Info Below or give us a call today at (541) 554-4633.

 Congress has been implementing sections of the Dodd-Frank Act each year since 2011.
-Recently there has been changes as to how real estate investors are handled and how we can relate with other real estate investors.
+Recently there have been changes as to how real estate investors are handled and how we can relate to other real estate investors.
 The regulations can be found under what is titled Regulation A, and Regulation D. Basically what is most important is who can invest in real estate with other by contributing money to another real estate investor and say “here, put some money on that house, make me the beneficiary of the trust deed in first position, pay me such & such interest for so many months/years, record it at the county clerks’ recording office, and we’re good to go.”

 I’ve invested with other real estate investors like this.
 And it’s okay to do this.
 I am just lending money.
 No biggie.
 I get a great income back on my money, it’s secured with a note, a mortgage, and when it’s time for the note to be due, I get all of my investment back.
 Then… I look for somewhere else to invest my money.